runitsolutions/documentacion_version_15/README.md

 ## odoo.service

-This file is used from odooxx.sh for to install Odoo Start Service
+This file is used from odoo15.sh for to install Odoo Start Service

-## odooxx.sh
+## odoo15.sh
 This script install Odoo in Your Server

 ## Requirements